untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 **Per-cascade shadow distance:** Each cascade only receives shadow casters within its own split distance (`shadowCascadeMaxDistance`).
 The effective limit is `min(maxShadowCastingDistance, cascadeSplitDistances[cascadeIdx])`.
 This prevents the near cascade from rendering distant objects that are only relevant to the far cascade, significantly reducing shadow draw calls in dense scenes.

-The shadow map produced here is consumed later by `lightPass`.
+The shadow map produced here is consumed by the TBDR light sub-pass inside `model`.

-### G-Buffer Passes (deferred rendering)
+### G-Buffer Passes (TBDR)

 ```
-model → batchedModel → ssao → lightPass
+model → batchedModel → hzbDepthSource → ssao → lightPass
 ```

-This is the core of the deferred rendering pipeline.
-Entities do not produce a shaded color here — they write raw surface data into multiple render targets (the G-Buffer):
+This is the core of the tile-based deferred rendering (TBDR) pipeline.
+Opaque geometry and lighting are encoded inside one Metal render encoder through `combinedModelLightExecution`.
+Geometry first writes raw surface data into G-Buffer attachments:

 - **Albedo** — base color
 - **Normal** — world-space surface normal
-- **World position** — reconstructed from depth
+- **World position** — world-space fragment position
 - **Material** — roughness, metalness, emissive flags
+- **Emissive** — emissive contribution data

+Attachments 0-4 are memoryless G-Buffer targets.
+They stay in tile memory and are not stored as full-screen textures during normal lit rendering.
+Attachment 5 is the lit scene-color target.

-`modelExecution` iterates `visibleEntityIds`.
+Inside `combinedModelLightExecution`, the unbatched model phase iterates `visibleEntityIds`.
 For each entity that is not batched:
 - Binds vertex/index buffers
 - Uploads the model matrix, normal matrix, and camera uniforms into the current in-flight frame slot
 - Issues a draw call per mesh submesh

 Before encoding each draw, the renderer checks scene-channel visibility.
 Individual entities use `shouldHideSceneEntity(entityId:)`; batch groups use their stored channel mask.
 Hidden channels are skipped entirely rather than rendered transparently.

-`batchedModelExecution` uses **cluster-level frustum culling**: it calls `visibleBatchGroupsSnapshot()` which tests each `BatchGroup`'s precomputed world-space AABB against `currentFrameFrustum` using `isAABBInFrustum`, then filters by scene-channel visibility.
+The batched opaque phase uses **cluster-level frustum culling**: it calls `visibleBatchGroupsSnapshot()` which tests each `BatchGroup`'s precomputed world-space AABB against `currentFrameFrustum` using `isAABBInFrustum`, then filters by scene-channel visibility.
 The result — groups whose AABB intersects the frustum and whose channels are visible — is cached for the frame and shared with later batch-aware passes.
 Opaque groups are submitted as a single draw call with their merged vertex and index buffers.

+After the opaque draws finish, the light sub-pass runs a full-screen quad with `fragmentLightShaderTBDR`.
+The shader reads the G-Buffer attachments with framebuffer fetch (`[[color(N)]]`) and writes the lit result into attachment 5.
+Shadow maps and IBL lookup textures still come from normal Metal texture bindings, but albedo, normals, position, material, and emissive data are consumed directly from tile memory.

+`hzbDepthSource` copies the opaque depth after all opaque geometry has been written.
+That stored depth texture feeds both the next-frame HZB build and the SSAO pass.

-`ssaoOptimizedExecution` reads the G-Buffer normals and depth and produces a screen-space ambient occlusion texture.
-Blurring is handled internally — no separate blur nodes appear in the graph.
+`ssaoOptimizedExecution` is now depth-only.
+It samples the stored opaque depth texture, produces a screen-space ambient occlusion texture, and handles the blur chain internally — no separate blur nodes appear in the graph.
+Because the TBDR light sub-pass already ran while the G-Buffer was live in tile memory, SSAO is applied later during `precomp` instead of inside `fragmentLightShaderTBDR`.

-`lightExecution` is where the entity **first appears fully lit**.
-It reads all four G-Buffer textures plus the shadow map and SSAO texture and combines them into a single HDR scene color texture using the deferred lighting algorithm.
-This is a full-screen quad pass — geometry is never touched again after the G-Buffer step.
+The graph still contains a `batchedModel` node and a `lightPass` node for dependency compatibility with transparency, post-processing, and tests.
+In the TBDR path both are ordering nodes: batched opaque geometry and lighting work already happened inside `model`, and `lightPass` waits for `ssao` so downstream passes see a stable ordering.

 > **Why deferred?** Deferred rendering means the lighting cost scales with the number of lit pixels, not the number of geometry draw calls × number of lights.
 Complex scenes with many overlapping objects benefit greatly because each pixel is only shaded once, regardless of how many triangles projected onto it.

+> **Why TBDR?** Keeping the G-Buffer in tile memory avoids storing and reloading several full-resolution render targets every frame.
+This is especially important on Apple GPUs, where framebuffer fetch and memoryless attachments let the renderer shade from G-Buffer data while it is still resident on the tile.

 ### Transparency Pass